ctkelley/SIAMFANLEquations.jl/README.md

    1. A print book: __Under contract with SIAM for manuscript delivery in mid-2022 and publication in late 2022__.
-   2. [An IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL) (open source, MIT License, Creative Commons License) Versons __0.5.3__ of the notebook and package run correctly and the tagged version of the package should run v0.5.3 of the notebook.
+   2. [An IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL) (open source, MIT License, Creative Commons License) The latest releases of the notebook and package run correctly.
+The notebook and package from the master branches also run correctly together.
+Bug fixes prior to 1.0 may, with a low probablilty, break things in older releases.
    3. This package (MIT License)<br>

 Content changes from (Kel03):